 In some tabs, you can filter the contents of the view by clicking the Filter button.
-See Filtering data on page 21.
+For more information about using the Filter button, see Filtering data.

 About the Association area

 The Association area lists entities that have similar attributes and that are related to the selected entity named in the Tab heading.
 Besides the Tab bar, the Association area is the main navigation tool.
 It enables you to drill down from one entity to related entities (usually of a different type).